Thinking of Becoming a Surrogate Mother?

 The Journey of Being a Surrogate

 The decision to become a surrogate mother can be life-changing.
-As a surrogate mother, you extend help to infertile couples or single parents in bringing their child into the world.
+As a surrogate mother, you help infertile couples or single parents bring their children into the world.
 This decision is not as simple as it sounds.
 You need to be mentally, physically, and emotionally prepared to go through the process of surrogacy.
 Being a surrogate is a serious responsibility.
 When you agree to become a surrogate, you give your time, energy, and body to help someone (intended parents) begin a family.

 The journey is difficult but the rewards are fruitful!

-What are the Guidelines of Becoming a Surrogate Mother?
+What are the Guidelines for Becoming a Surrogate Mother?

 To begin with, compassion and commitment are the foremost qualities.
 Without these two qualities, you cannot qualify as a good surrogate.
 You need to be compassionate towards the need of the intended parents.
 They have given you the biggest and most precious responsibility of bringing their child into the world.
 Hence, you are committed to them.

 Next, you must maintain a healthy and clean environment for yourself.
 This is critical for your health as well as the child you are carrying.
-Rite Options advocates the highest standard of care for surrogate mother and child at every step of the way.
+Rite Options advocates the highest standard of care for surrogate mothers and children at every step of the way.

 How to Become a Surrogate Mother?